ay-lab/dcHiC/README.md

 | **-genome**         | Genome desired (hg38, hg19, mm10, mm9)
 | **-alignData**             | Specify absolute path to UCSC goldenPath data to specify eigenvector sign.
 See <a href = "https://www.dropbox.com/sh/b9fh8mvkgbcugee/AABfzDQcF_Lt27TjfgrPswrta?dl=0">here</a> for examples.
 If not included, dcHiC automatically downloads the necessary files.
 | **-keepIntermediates**  | Logical.
 Whether to keep certain intermediate files (such as R workspace data).
 Enter any argument (i,e.
 "1") to set true.
 | **-blacklist**     |  Optional but HIGHLY recommended.
 Removes >1mb regions from the ENCODE blacklist before performing calculations.
-See "files" for hg19/hg38/mm9/mm10 blacklists.
+See "files" for hg19/hg38/mm10 blacklists
 | **-ncp**   | The number of PC's to calculate & choose the final result from.
 Default is 2.
 Specify if more wanted.
 | **-repParams** | Optional: If using data with no (or few) replicates, use a different set of replicate parameters instead.
 A set of high-quality parameters is available in the files for mice/human datasets.